 The Edwin B. Forsythe’s Visitor Information Center officially opened on April 16, 2011.
 It houses a Gallery with hands-on displays, a nature store operated by the Friends of Forsythe, a video gallery, and offices for the Friends and the Refuge’s Volunteer Coordinator.
 The center is staffed by volunteers.
 The center’s hours are Wednesday, Friday, and Saturday: 10 am to 2 pm (closed on federal holidays).
 Currently, the multimedia room is open for passes and items from the nature store.
-Or visit our online store anytime.

 Our Gift Shop

 While visiting our Refuge don’t forget to stop in and browse our gift shop where you will find a great selection of field guides, books and gifts for all ages.
 We carry beautiful t-shirts, note cards, magnets, patches, all nature-themed.
 We also carry games, T-shirts and other interesting gifts for our budding young naturalists.